jamesbriggs/check-s3-encryption/README.md

 Check for AWS S3 buckets that are not encrypted and optionally encrypt them with SSE AES256, print a report in CSV format and exit with status.

+For faster results with large buckets (> 10 GB) or millions of files, run from linux `screen` an an instance in the same AWS AZ as your S3 buckets.

 **Usage**

 CLI: